dsidavis/data_cleaning_w_r/sfHousing.md

 1. Find start with "E"
 1. Look for the ones which have %d-%m-%Y,
 1. programmatically generate month names (why? gets the locale correct)
-1. Find pattern, grep for that, then look for the ones that don't match
+1. Find pattern, grep for that, then look for the ones that don't match that pattern.
-1. that pattern.
 1. Then look for second pattern.
-1. For the range, want to split and keep the other value and shove in to
-1. the Year_End column.
+1. For the range, want to split and keep the other value and shove in to the Year_End column.
 1. Looking for day of month, should do properly - has to be between 0-31, programmatically generate the alternation.

+### What to show
-1.
+1. Dates
+   + Find weird characters and remove.
+In $date
+   + Looking for years.
+So as.integer()
+   + Look at the NAs for the patterns
+   + Figure out how to convert these patterns to year,  but also keep the original data  so we have the month.
+      +  Very liberal regexp and then more specific with the abbreviated month names
+    	  + show programmatically generating regexp.
+	      + Also make more specific for date ie. day of month in 1 - 31 (but don't deal 30 of Feb.
+             Deal with this after we convert to a Date object, i.e. in R not in regexp. )
+	  + Look at "residuals"
+	      + Ranges in from 1990-2000  or 1990, 2000
+		  + Get first year
+		  + If corresponding last year is NA, then use the end of range.
+		  + Final pattern is "find 4 digit number of form 19.. or 20.. and remove all other text" - not guaranteed to work .
+Context specific.

+ For what we cannot fix and even those for which we are 90% certain, we need to verify with owners/creators of data.